Ding Ling: Land reform and The Sun Shines Over Sanggan River

 In early October 1945, Ding and other Yan'an writers marched more than 2,000 miles on foot to Zhangjiakou, the then-capital of the Jin-Cha-Ji Border Area.
 During this time she lived in the office of the "Jin-Cha-Ji Daily" and devoted herself to writing.
 On March 12, 1946, she became the editor of the bimonthly magazine "Northern Culture", and took up various other literary roles.

 In the summer of 1946, land reform came underway in CCP-controlled regions of China, and Ding Ling joined the land reform team organized by the Jin-Cha-Ji Central Bureau which traveled around various towns in the region to implement land reform in the region.
 During the land reform, the Chinese Civil War had broken out and Ding had to retreat back to Zhangjiakou and later to Red Earth Mountain in Fuping County.

 This experience was the inspiration for Ding's primary work during these years, the novel The Sun Shines Over Sanggan River, which was completed in 1948.
-The book was awarded the Stalin prize for Literature in 1951, and is considered one of the best examples of socialist-realist fiction.
+The book was awarded the Stalin prize for Literature in 1952, and is considered one of the best examples of socialist-realist fiction.
+It depicts class struggle and land reform with poor peasant protagonists.
 When recalling the motivation for the creation of this novel, Ding wrote: "Because I have lived with these people and fought together, I love this group of people and this life, and I want to keep them in real life, on paper."

 Unlike the fictionalized village depicted in The Sun Shines Over Sanggan River which enjoys its liberation, the village on which Ding based her novel was captured by the Nationalists shortly after Ding's land reform work team left.
 According to Ding, her beloved peasants "suffer[ed] reprisals from despotic landlords" after the village's capture.